Is gamma-ray burst polarization from photosphere emission?: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Gamma-ray bursts are the strongest explosions in our universe.
 Several thousands of timing and spectral observations have been accumulated since its first discovery in the late 1960s.
 Based on these, the ultra-relativistic jet is believed responsible for producing GRBs.
 However, the jet properties (especially the structure and composition) are still not well known \citep{Me2002,Zhang2020}.
-With additional observation information, the azimuthal angle distribution (standing for the polarization), these properties could be better constrained.
+With additional observation information, the azimuthal scattering angle distribution of the incoming photons (standing for the polarization), these properties could be better constrained.
+The azimuthal scattering angle is defined as the angle between a fixed X-axis (in the X-Y plane perpendicular to the moving direction of the incoming photon) and the projection of the momentum vector of the outgoing photon (after Compton scattering in the first detector segment) onto the X-Y plane.
+To obtain this azimuthal angle, the outgoing photon should be detected to interact with a second detector segment, through a second Compton scattering or the photo-absorption.
+The azimuthal scattering angle is then deduced from the position of these two detector segments.
+Finally, a histogram of the azimuthal scattering angle (namely the azimuthal scattering angle distribution) for all the photons performing more than two interactions is achieved, referred to as a modulation curve.
+The amplitude of this curve represents the polarization degree and its phase is related to the polarization angle (PA).
 Up until now, only about two dozen polarization detections have been reported \citep{Cobur2003,Yone2011,Yone2012,Covi2016,Chat2019,Zhang2019,Kole2020,Chat2022}, due to the difficulty of detection.
 Meanwhile, many detections suffer from substantial uncertainties, mainly the systematic uncertainties \citep{Gill2021}.
-Recently, the results of the dedicated GRB polarimeter, POLAR, suggest that the GRB polarization degree is around $10\%$ \citep{Zhang2019}, which is lower than the prediction of many GRB models, especially those involving synchrotron radiation.
-Therefore, the photosphere emission model (especially the non-dissipative photosphere model) may be more consistent with these results.
+Recently, the results of the dedicated GRB polarimeter, POLAR, suggest that the GRB polarization degree is around $10\%$ \citep{Zhang2019}, which is lower than the prediction of many GRB models, especially those involving synchrotron radiation \citep{Granot2003,Lyuti2003,Waxman2003}.
+Therefore, the photosphere emission model may be more consistent with these results \citep{Lund2014}.